FWDekker/mommy/pkg/README.md

 the whole architecture here was heavily inspired (which means: basically copied) from [mpz](https://build.opensuse.org/package/show/home:oleg_antonyan/mpz)~

+### setup notes
+a few notes for future reference in how obs was set up~

+1. to allow obs to find its own packages during installation, configure each of the project's repositories to include `openSUSE:Tools` on its repository path~
+2. to resolve the error
+   `have choice for (glibc-langpack-en or glibc-all-langpacks) needed by obs-service-obs_scm-common: glibc-all-langpacks glibc-langpack-en`, add the line `Prefer: glibc-langpack-en` to the project's configuration ("prjconf")~

 ## rpkg
 rpkg is for [copr](https://copr.fedorainfracloud.org/coprs/fwdekker/mommy/), which works by downloading this repo, `cd`ing into `pkg/rpkg`, and then running [rpkg](https://pagure.io/rpkg-util)~